valT-800/AL-project-upgrade/README.md

 ### Commands

 * `SPLN: Prepare project for upgrade` - does several things: structurizes converted to AL files placed in the root of the project; adds "ApplicationArea = All" property to all relevant code parts; changes report layout paths; renames object extensions with objects name.
-* `SPLN: Add Record reference in active project` - adds Rec to all relevant fields and procedures references in the project files.
-* `SPLN: Add Record reference in active files` - adds Rec to all relevant fields and procedures references in only opened files.
-* `SPLN: Add Record reference in active project.
-Clean up!` - removes Rec where it was added, but the error was not resolved in the project files.
-* `SPLN: Add Record reference in active files.
-Clean up!` - removes Rec where it was added, but the error was not resolved in only opened files.
 * `SPLN: General refactoring in active project` - resolves some common breaking change errors/warnings in the project files.
 * `SPLN: General refactoring in active files` - resolves some common breaking change errors/warnings in only opened files.
 * `SPLN: Add Suffix part 1` - adds Suffix to all relevant code parts and remembers Suffix value for father use.